hpe-dev-incubator/hpe-dev-portal/content/home/02-featured-blog.md

 ---
 Dale Rensing

-## Help Build the Hospital of the Future and Be Eligible for Prizes!
+## Help Build the Hospital of the Future

 #### May 14, 2021 - May 24th, 2021